 In order to maintain genetic integrity and resilience across native milkweed and forage plant populations, color-coded seed collection and distribution zones have been identified for each target state (See Appendix J).
-Team Leads will need to reference the county-level map for their state in Appendix J and identify in which zone their collection site is located (green, orange, or blue) and record this in the Field Data Form, Survey 123 App, and make sure it is clearly written on the outside of the seed bag sent to Mason State Nursery.
+Team Leads can reference the county-level map for their state in Appendix J to identify in which zone their collection site is located (green, orange, or blue).
+This information is also automatically generated for you when filling out the state and county fields within the Survey123 app (See Appendix G for additional details).
+Please record your collection zone in the Field Data Form and make sure it is clearly written on the outside of the seed bag sent to Mason State Nursery.
 This information is key for proper processing, cleaning, and grow out of the seed.